emiliolehoucq/trainings/README.md

-Repo for trainings I teach.
+Repo for some of the trainings I teach at [Research Computing and Data Services](https://www.it.northwestern.edu/departments/it-services-support/research/).